rsdoiel/antenna/archives/2025/snapshots_2025.13.md

 date: 2025-04-02, from: Prof. Scott Galloway, No Mercy/No Malace blog

-<p>It’s tax season in the U.S. At least 60 million Americans have taxes that are so simple, the IRS could do them automatically and just send them the bill.
+<p>It’s tax season in the U.S. Sixty-million-plus Americans’ taxes are so simple, the IRS could process them automatically and just send a bill or refund check.
 Instead, the average American spends $270 and 13 hours filing their taxes each year.
-Is anyone surprised that the IRS is the least popular federal agency, [&#8230;]</p>
+Spoiler alert: The IRS is the least popular federal agency.
+Last month, DOGE came for [&#8230;]</p>
 <p>The post <a href="https://www.profgalloway.com/earners-vs-owners-2/">Earners vs Owners</a> appeared first on <a href="https://www.profgalloway.com">No Mercy / No Malice</a>.</p>